Establishment

 Status

-in at least one demo or performance a year and in at least three dance
+participate in at least one demo or performance a year and in at

-practices in any three-month period.
-If a member becomes inactive, it
+least three dance practices in any three-month period.
+If a member

-is requested that he remove the ranking insignia from his badge.
-If he
+he remove the ranking insignia from his badge.
+If he becomes active

-becomes active again, he will be allowed to resume his rank provided he
+again, he will be allowed to resume his rank provided he can still

-can still accomplish the proficiency-based requirements.
-If he is unable
+accomplish the proficiency-based requirements.
+If he is unable to

-to meet those requirements, he will be dropped to the rank with the proficiency
+meet those requirements, he will be dropped to the rank with the

-requirements he can meet.
-A member will be considered resigned from the
+proficiency requirements he can meet.
+A member will be considered

-in the ranking system.
-They are entitled to wear the guild badge without
+system.
+They are entitled to wear the guild badge without ranking

 Advancement

-will automatically be placed at the Novice level.
-At this time the member
+New members will automatically be placed at the Novice level.
+At

 Ranked guild members are entitled to embellish